-The Responsible Entity of the Credit Suisse PL 100 - Emerging Markets Infrastructure Development Trust is Equity Trustees Limited (ABN 46 004 031 298, AFSL 240975).
+The Responsible Entity of the Credit Suisse PL 100 - Emerging Markets Infrastructure Development Trust is Equity Trustees Limited (ABN 46 004 031 298) (AFSL 240975).
 Accordingly, transactions with entities related to Equity Trustees Limited are disclosed as follows.

-The Responsible Entity has contracted services to Credit Suisse International, to act as the investment manager of the Trust.
+The Responsible Entity has contracted services to Credit Suisse International to act as Investment Manager for the Trust.
 The ultimate holding company of the Investment Manager is Credit Suisse Group AG.
 The contract is at normal commercial terms and conditions.